Mandalay University: CHINLONE

-Library
+CHINLONE's key aim is to contribute to the modernization and internationalization of Myanmar’s Higher Education System (HES), in order to facilitate the country’s transition toward a knowledge economy.
+The project aims to modernize Myanmar’s university management system by introducing internationally recognized higher education principles, strengthening faculty capacity to design programs focused on student learning outcomes through pilot curricula in select fields, and establishing or enhancing International Relations Offices to support internationalization and integration into global networks.
+It also seeks to promote future cooperation between European countries and Myanmar for academic exchange within a regulated framework.

 The library system of UM consists of the Central Library and 21 separate departmental libraries.
 The combined holdings include approximately 186,000 books in English for all subjects and 94,000 books in Myanmar.

-A new library was completed in 2013 March.

-Online library project is being implemented by the Open Society Foundations and American Universities.
+A new library was completed in March 2013.
+An online library project was planned by the Open Society Foundations and American Universities.

 History

 Mandalay intermediate College Library was established along with the Mandalay Intermediate College in the year 1925.
-This college and library were totally damaged by the Second World War.
+The college and library were badly damaged during World War II.

-Mandalay University College Library was first started with a nucleus of 2000 volumes on 17thJuly 1947.
-At that time the library was housed on the second floor of the university main building in the chemical laboratory hall.
-There, the library was moved to the first floor to main building.
+Th Library was started with a nucleus of 2,000 volumes on 17 July 1947.
+The library was housed on the second floor of the university main building in the chemical laboratory hall.
+Then the library was moved to the first floor of the main building.

-As the collection of document increased, the space was found insufficient for the library.
-In 1995, the library was shifted to the first floor of the Razak Hall.
-Razak Hall has been commemorated in honor of late Saya Gyi U Razak who was a great teacher and member of our fallen national leader in independent movement.
-Again in 1963, it was shifted to the second floor.
-In 1968, the whole building could be used for the university library.
-In 2013 the library was moved to the new separate building in the campus.
-Till to date, the Mandalay University Library is the largest academic library in Upper Myanmar.
+As the collection increased, the space was found insufficient for the library.
+In 1995, the library was shifted to the first floor of Razak Hall.
+Razak Hall was named in honor of Saya Gyi U Razak who was a teacher and member of the national leader in the independence movement.
+Again in 1963, the library was moved to the second floor.
+In 1968, the whole building would be used for the library.
+In 2013, the library was moved to a new building on the campus.
+The Mandalay University Library is the largest academic library in Upper Myanmar.